lucidrains/memory-efficient-attention-pytorch/README.md

 ## Memory Efficient Attention Pytorch (wip)

-Implementation of a memory efficient multi-head attention as proposed in the paper, <a href="https://arxiv.org/abs/2112.05682">Self-attention Does Not Need O(n2) Memory</a>
+Implementation of a memory efficient multi-head attention as proposed in the paper, <a href="https://arxiv.org/abs/2112.05682">Self-attention Does Not Need O(n2) Memory</a>.
+In addition, the module will take care of masking, causal masking, as well as cross attention.

 ## Citations